microsoft/live-share/docs/use/vscode.md

 ### End the collaboration session

-As a host, you can stop sharing completely and end the collaboration session at any time by pressing **Ctrl+Shift+P** or clicking the session state status bar item and select the "End collaboration session" command.
+As a host, you can stop sharing completely and end the collaboration session at any time by pressing **Ctrl+Shift+P / Cmd+Shift+P** or **clicking** the session state status bar item and select the "End collaboration session" command.

 ![Share button](../media/vscode-end-collaboration.png)